aweirdnerd/DIscovery-Manual/User-manual.md

 ### Favourites

-You can choose to mark some publications with a heart, as Selected/Favourites
+You can choose to mark some publications with a heart, as Selected/Favourites.
+These will be displayed as your selected publications in the website profiles.
+In the Discovery profile,

 ### Privacy